 Our puppies come to their new homes with our 1 year health guarantee against genetic defects, examination and first booster shot administration by our vet, freshly bathed and groomed by me to ensure a good experience.
 Tails and Dew Claws are done by our vet between 3-5 days old.
 New families will be provided with shot and worming record, microchip registration and a folder full of info regarding your puppy, parents AKC pedigrees and a grooming chart.
 Their puppy pack also includes size appropriate toys, a blanket that smells like home, and a 1 week supply of Puppy Food.

 Our puppies are born in our home and live under our roof until they go to there new homes.
 The first few weeks of life are crucial for small pups and they are always under my watchful eyes in their whelping box.
 When pups reach the appropriate age and start walking they have daily interaction playing with our young children and us, as well as our adult dogs.
 This helps our puppies to be accustomed to children, loud noises and larger dogs.
 Our Miniature Schnauzers DO NOT live in a kennel outside.

 All breedings we match are to create a better generation than the previous.
-We strive to create even tempered puppies, of hardy robust build, with super soft plush coats and natural laying ears.
+We strive to breed even tempered puppies, of hardy robust build, with proper full coats that meet the breed standard.
 We do this by being very selective in our parents and insuring they carry these same qualities.